tkodyfrey/tkfr222.github.io/_publications/Paper_3.md

 ---
-title: "#3: The influence of classroom cell phone policies on instructor credibility"
+title: "The influence of classroom cell phone policies on instructor credibility"
 collection: publications
 permalink: /publications/Paper_3/
 venue: "Journal of the Communication, Speech & Theatre Association of North Dakota"